mendersoftware/mender-docs/04.Devices/03.Integrating-with-U-Boot/docs.md

    steps have been performed, one can either call `bootcmd` to perform a normal boot using the new partitions, or one can perform a different type of boot sequence and refer to the Mender variables directly.

+2. `mender_try_to_recover`: It is recommended to add a call to this boot script right after the normal, disk based boot command for the board.
+Note that it should be added *before* other boot methods that are not considered a "normal" boot sequence for the board, such as network boots.
+The call will facilitate rollback in the event that a boot fails after an update, without reverting to alternative boot methods such as a network boot.

+   If there is no update in progress, the script will do nothing and hence alternative boot methods will continue working.

+   Note that if this integration point is not used, rollback will still work, but it may not activate until after a network boot has been attempted or the device has been rebooted through other means.

 ## Boot configuration